-We have secured several allocations of European funding, supporting a variety of key economic areas in Oxfordshire - from rural development to small business growth.
+We have secured several allocations of European funding since our launch, supporting a variety of key economic areas in Oxfordshire, from rural development to small business growth.

-We received an allocation of around €22.8m (approximately £13.4m) of European Structural and Investment Funds (ESIF) for the period 2014 to 2020.
-The Oxfordshire European Structural and Investment Funds Strategy (Oxfordshire ESIF) sets out overarching strategic priorities for the county.
+We have previously received an allocation of around €22.8m (approximately £13.4m) of European Structural and Investment Funds (ESIF) for the period 2014 through to 2020.
+The Oxfordshire European Structural and Investment Funds Strategy (Oxfordshire ESIF) set out overarching strategic priorities for the county.

-- We won the £2m bid for start-up and growth under the SME competitiveness theme – this is delivered by OxLEP Business
+- We won a £2m bid for start-up and growth under the SME competitiveness theme – this is delivered by OxLEP Business

-- Activate Learning won the bid to run the £1.2m 'Building Better Opportunities' project that will help more than 300 long-term unemployed people access training and jobs
+- Activate Learning won the bid to run the £1.2m 'Building Better Opportunities' project that helped more than 300 long-term unemployed people access training and jobs

-- Oxford City Council is running the £345,000 Oxfordshire Community Grants scheme that provides grants of between £5,000 and £50,000 to community groups helping residents to move closer to the labour market
+- Oxford City Council ran the £345,000 Oxfordshire Community Grants scheme that provided grants of between £5,000 and £50,000 to community groups helping residents to move closer to the labour market